Getting to Know Your Neighborhood: Central Square

 512 Massachusetts Ave.

-Part sports pub, part dance club, this hybrid eatery offers modern Irish pub grub, DJs and a weekly trivia night on Wednesdays.
+Part sports pub, part dance club, this hybrid eatery offers modern Irish pub grub, DJs, and a weekly trivia night on Wednesdays.
 Named one of America’s best soccer bars, all soccer fans are welcome, with major games in all leagues and competitions televised on the pub’s numerous HD screens.
-Patrons can enjoy traditional Irish fare, such as a classic Cork breakfast, and fish and chips.
-(The pub pizza is also very good.)
-At night, the pub turns into a club and offers live music, including underground electronic music and what the pub calls the longest-running bass and drums show outside the United Kingdom.
+Patrons can enjoy traditional Irish fare, such as a classic Cork breakfast and fish and chips.
+(The pub’s pizzas are also very good.)
+At night, the pub turns into a club and offers a roster of house DJs Tuesday through Saturday.
+Plus, they’re open for weekend brunch!

 The Mad Monkfish